 Congressional Digest Debates covers opposing views on current controversial issues.
-Documents are drawn from Congress, the Supreme Court, the United Nations and other international tribunals.
+Documents are drawn from Congress, the Supreme Court, the United Nations, and other international tribunals.

-Stratfor is a news analysis provider that covers current political, economic, and military developments can provide background material for debates with international implications.
+Stratfor is a news analysis provider that covers current political, economic, and military developments and can provide background material for debates with international implications.

 LexisNexis- Database of newspaper articles, broadcast news transcripts, SEC filings, tax law, state and federal cases, state and federal codes, elected officials, legistlative bills, primary sources in US history, and statistical tables.